meedan/check-api/config/terms_of_service.md

 ## GENERAL

-Meedan provides Checkdesk users with the ability to publish, comment on, contextualize, and, generally, attempt to verify social media content from the internet.
+Meedan provides Check users with the ability to publish, comment on, contextualize, and, generally, attempt to verify social media content from the internet.
 Collectively these are referred to as “the Services.”
-The services so defined in the Terms include any services performed by accessing any of the Checkdesk instances served by any of our media partners.
+The services so defined in the Terms include any services performed by accessing any of the Check instances served by any of our media partners.
 The Terms describes Meedan’s offerings to you, the User, and describes your obligations to us, Meedan, and is an agreement between you, the User, and us, Meedan, the service provider (the “Agreement”).

 In order to use our services you must accept the Terms and Meedan’s Privacy Policy.
 Moreover, by using our site or services you are implicitly agreeing to be bound by Terms.

 We reserve the right to modify the Terms at any time, without prior notice, by making changes to this page.
 You are responsible for regularly reviewing these terms.
 Your continued use of the site after such changes serves as an acknowledgment and acceptance of the amended Terms.

-## YOUR CHECKDESK ACCOUNT
+## YOUR CHECK ACCOUNT

-You must be at least 13 (thirteen) years of age or older to register for a Checkdesk account.
+You must be at least 13 (thirteen) years of age or older to register for a Check account.
 Use of the website as either a registered or unregistered User is void where prohibited.

 In consideration of your use of the site, you agree to: